Correlations in the low-density Fermi gas: Fermi-Liquid state, Dimerization, and BCS Pairing: Results

 The condition is immediately recognized as the stability condition of Landau's Fermi Liquid theory, $F_0^s > -1$.
 Note that the ground state theory formulated in Eqs. (\ref{eq:FermiRPA0})-(\ref{eq:GFHNC}) does not contain self-energy insertions (called ``cyclic-chain'' diagrams in the FHNC theory), which means that the effective mass is equal to 1.
 According to our findings in Ref. \onlinecite{ljium}, this is an acceptable approximation at the low densities under consideration here.
 Since the interaction contribution to $F_0^s$ is, at low densities, proportional to $k_F$, an instability against density fluctuations could occur for sufficiently attractive interactions.
 This has the consequence that the FHNC-EL equations cease to have a solution.

-We found indeed an instability of the solutions of the FHNC-EL equations, however, this instability does {\em not\/} appear to be caused by $F_0^s \rightarrow -1$.
+We found indeed an instability of the solutions of the FHNC-EL equations.
+However, this instability does {\em not\/} appear to be caused by $F_0^s \rightarrow -1$.
 In fact, in our calculations we were not able to come close to the point of spinodal instability.
 We show in Figs.~\ref{fig:x0hc} and \ref{fig:x0lj} the value of $F_0^s$ as a function of density for a family of potential strengths.
 For the SW potential, we have, depending on the coupling strength $\epsilon$, been able to solve the FHNC-EL equations in the regime between $\rho=3.4\times 10^{-11}\sigma^{-3}$ up to a critical density that depends on the coupling strength.
 At that density, $F_0^s$ begins to drop very rapidly but it does not appear to approach the critical value of $-1$ for a spinodal instability, see Fig.~\ref{fig:x0hc}.
-We also note that an instability signified $F_0^s\rightarrow -1$ means a transition to a state with non-uniform density which is not what has been observed.
+We also note that an instability signified $F_0^s\rightarrow -1$ means a transition to a state with non-uniform density which is not what has been observed experimentally.

-Whereas a system of fermions interacting with an attractive SW potential exhibits an instability as the density is increased, the LJ model interaction leads, due to its repulsive core, to a richer phase diagram that also features a high-density condensed phase -- the liquid phase of $^3$He.
-At low densities, we see the same picture as for the SW potential, namely that the liquid is stabilized by the Pauli pressure, but the FHNC-EL equations cease to have solutions above a certain density where the Landau-parameter $F_0^s$ is still far from its critical value $F_0^s=-1$.
+Whereas a system of fermions interacting with an attractive SW potential exhibits an instability as the density is increased, the LJ model interaction leads, due to its repulsive core, to a richer phase diagram that also features a high-density condensed phase -- the liquid phase of \he3.
+At low densities, we see the same picture as for the SW potential: The liquid is stabilized by the Pauli pressure, but the FHNC-EL equations cease to have solutions above a certain density where the Landau-parameter $F_0^s$ is still far from its critical value $F_0^s=-1$.
 The situation is different in the high-density regime: For sufficiently strong interactions, the system also can develop a high-density condensed phase.
-The noteworthy feature is that one can get much closer to the spinodal instability limit $F_0^s=-1$ from above than from below, where $F_0^s$ is always significantly higher than -1.
+The noteworthy feature is that one can get much closer to the spinodal instability limit $F_0^s=-1$ from higher densities than from lower densities.